 #2: Not Making It Personal

 Many people make the mistake of sending a generic resume.
-You may have created the most stunning example of a resume in the history of job searching, but one resume mistake you may be making is that you are forgetting to personalize before you send.
+You may have created the most stunning example of a resume in the history of job searching, but one resume mistake you may be making is that you are forgetting to personalize it before you send it.

 Crafting your document to the specific company you hope to join or position you hope to fill shows that you’ve done your homework.
 It sends the message to the reader that not just any old job will do because THIS job is the one you are perfect for!
 So do your research.
 Understand what makes the company tick, what it will take to shine in the area in which you will be working, and don’t be surprised when HR (human resources) calls you right away.